strangerstudios/pmpro-register-helper/readme.txt

 === Paid Memberships Pro - Register Helper Add On ===
 Contributors: strangerstudios
-Tags: users, user meta, meta, memberships, registration Requires at least: 4.0
+Tags: fields, memberships, user meta, user profile, users Requires at least: 4.0
-Tested up to: 5.3
+Tested up to: 5.4
 Stable tag: 1.5

-Capture additional member information with custom fields at Membership Checkout with Paid Memberships Pro.
+Add custom form fields to membership checkout and user profiles with Paid Memberships Pro.

 == Description ==
-A robust add on to collect additional fields at membership signup.
-Fields can be collected at membership checkout, on the user's profile or for administrative view-only.
+Collect custom form fields at membership checkout and on the user profile.
+User fields can be added to the membership checkout page or captured on the user's frontend profile or "Edit Profile" screen in the WordPress admin.

-You can also restrict membership registration for a list of approved email addresses.
+This plugin also allows you to restrict membership registration for a list of approved email addresses or usernames.

 [Read the full documentation for the Register Helper Add On](https://www.paidmembershipspro.com/add-ons/pmpro-register-helper-add-checkout-and-profile-fields/)